 URBAN ISLAND, a documentary music video by Nils Clauss and Namhui Park, will screen at the International Short Film Festival Berlin (Interfilm).
 The 31st edition of the festival will take place between the 10th and 15th of November.

-The story focuses on a homeless man in his forties, who has lived on the streets of Seoul for more than 8 years.
+The video, which features the song VARÚÐ by Icelandic band SIGUR RÓS, focuses on a homeless man in his forties, who has lived on the streets of Seoul for more than 8 years.
 He has been part of a small homeless community for the past four years, which camps out in a little park next to the train tracks of Yongsan Station.
 As the man strictly refuses to receive charity, he frequents the city streets each night to make a living by collecting recyclables.

 BICYCLE PRINT is a quarterly magazine devoted to bicycle culture in and outside of Korea.
-For the first issue of this beautifully designed print magazine, Nils Clauss photographed an urban series on and around Han River.
+For this issue Nils Clauss photographed the Korean based interviewees contributing to this magazine.

 BICYCLE PRINT is sold in all major book stores in Seoul or can be purchased directly through Propaganda Press.

 The Beauty of Ageing (그대로) project initiated from the question “Is ageing a sad thing?.”
 Beauty of Ageing meets the elderly and aims to face them as they are – not as an ‘elderly’ but as a person.
 Moreover the project aims to bridge the gap between the young and old, where they can meet, understand and talk to each other.
 The magazine is published by graphic designer Shin In-ah and editor Maeng Sunho.
 These images have been taken for issue “0”.

 Further images can be viewed following this link.